Jennifer White Holland: Career

 Jennifer White was born on April 21, 1988, in Detroit, Michigan.
 She attended Novi High School in Novi.
 She graduated from Michigan State University with a Bachelor of Arts degree with honors in political theory and constitutional democracy, and social relations and policy in 2010.
 She later attended the Johns Hopkins Bloomberg School of Public Health, where she earned a Master of Science degree in public health in 2012.
 White Holland is a non-profit executive and health equity partnerships manager.

 In 2017, White Holland graduated from a training course hosted by Emerge Maryland, an organization created to prepare potential female Democratic candidates for public office.
 In 2022, she ran for the Maryland House of Delegates, running on a slate with Speaker of the Maryland House of Delegates Adrienne A. Jones, then-state delegate Benjamin Brooks, and management consultant N. Scott Phillips.
 She won the Democratic primary on July 19, receiving 19.2 percent of the vote.

-In December 2024, White Holland was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.

 In the legislature

 White Holland was sworn into the Maryland House of Delegates on January 11, 2023.
-She is a member of the House Health and Government Operations Committee.
+She is a member of the House Health and Government Operations Committee and the chair of its maternal, infant & child health subcommittee.

 Personal life

-White Holland is married and attends religious services at the Douglas Memorial Community Church in Baltimore.
+White Holland is married and has a daughter.
+She attends religious services at the Douglas Memorial Community Church in Baltimore.